 Description: Body elongated and perch-like.
-Dorsal profile more convex than the abdomen.
+The dorsal profile is more convex than the abdomen.
 Body silvery in colour.
 Snout rounded but not swollen or projecting, mouth large, oblique, upper jaw extending backward below posterior half of eye.
-No barbels on chin.
-Teeth in narrow bands well differentiated into large and small in both jaws but non canine-like.
+No barbells on chin.
+Teeth in narrow bands well differentiated into large and small in both jaws but non-canine-like.
 Preopercle distinctly but finely serrated.
 The shoulder scale serrated.
 Dorsal spines of moderate strength.
 The second to the fifth sub-equal in length.
-Pectoral as long as the head behind the first fourth of the eye.
+The pectoral as long as the head is behind the first fourth of the eye.
 Ventrals reach half way to the anal.
 2nd anal spine weak and long.
-Caudal wedge shaped.
+The caudal wedge-shaped.

-Common name: Sharp nose hammer croacker
+Common name: Sharp nose hammer croaker

-Habit and habitat: Marine, brackish, bentho-pelagic and freshwater.
+Habit and habitat: Marine, brackish, benthopelagic and freshwater.

 Economic importance: Commercial